Exely/masktrackrcnn-mmdet2.0/README.md

 ```sh
 python scripts/json2mask_v2.py
 ```
-The pretraind model is coming soon...
+The pretrained model is coming soon...
 ## Acknowledgement
 The authors are [LYxjtu](https://github.com/LYxjtu) and [Exely](https://github.com/Exely).
 If you have any questions about this repo, please contact us or create an issue.